bmuschko/gradle-kubernetes-plugin/README.md

 ```
 Task definitions of the `retry{}` closure take precedence over those defined on the extension point.

 We use the [failsafe](https://github.com/jhalterman/failsafe) library behind the scenes to execute code internally.
-As such when you define/code a `retry{}` closure you're actually configuring a newly created instance of [RetryPolicy](http://jodah.net/failsafe/javadoc/net/jodah/failsafe/RetryPolicy.html).
+Thus when you define/code a `retry{}` closure you're actually configuring a newly created instance of [RetryPolicy](http://jodah.net/failsafe/javadoc/net/jodah/failsafe/RetryPolicy.html).

+It should be noted that we are not actually re-running the actual `Task` through some gradle magic done behind the scenes.
+Instead we are just re-running the internal "execution block" that each task implements.

 ### On response